Bloomberg - Bloomberg Sustainable Finance Solutions

 Where and how do you source your data?

-Bloomberg incorporates ESG data and scores from multiple sources so firms can look at ESG holistically and in combination with other data factors.
+Bloomberg incorporates ESG data from multiple sources so firms can look at ESG holistically and in combination with other data factors informing their investment strategies.

-Bloomberg captures ESG data from companies’ annual reports, integrated annual reports, sustainability reports, stewardship or corporate governance reports, AGM results, sustainability-related press releases, policy documents, websites, policies reported at an entity/activity level, and other publicly available documents.
-Bloomberg also captures fund disclosed information, holdings, general objective and SFDR classification details.
+Bloomberg captures ESG data from companies’ annual reports, integrated annual reports, sustainability reports, stewardship/corporate governance reports, AGM results, press releases, policy documents, websites, and other publicly available documents.
+Bloomberg also captures fund disclosed information, holdings, general objective, and SFDR classification details.

-Bloomberg’s global team of ESG analysts run multi-layer quality controls to clean and standardize inconsistent company reporting to the highest standard.
-Bloomberg ESG company reported data represents at least 80% of company operations and workforce to enable complete evaluation of sustainability performance.
+Bloomberg’s global team of ESG analysts run multi-layer quality controls to clean and standardize company reporting so it is readily usable for clients.
+Company reported data represents at least 80% of company operations and workforce to enable complete evaluation of sustainability performance.
 This data is fully transparent and traceable to the original documents.

-Bloomberg’s proprietary scores leverage data collected by the company’s Data team and two research arms - BI and BNEF.
+Bloomberg’s proprietary scores leverage data collected by the company’s Data team and two research arms: BI and BNEF.
 BNEF maintains updated country transition level data and renewable energy and finance project information through its network of industry relationships.
+BI provides ESG investment research across all asset classes written by 400 BI analysts.

 Bloomberg’s ESG data is fully integrated into Bloomberg Professional Service applications designed for company analysis, including Financial Analysis (FA), Equity Screening (EQS), Research Management Solutions (RMS) and Portfolio & Risk Analytics (PORT), allowing clients to efficiently incorporate ESG into the investment process.

-Bloomberg’s dedicated ESG function (BESG) provides a quick snapshot of a company’s historical ESG performance using the most material and best-reported metrics and third-party ESG scores.
+Bloomberg’s dedicated ESG function (BESG <Go>) on the Bloomberg Terminal provides a quick snapshot of a company’s historical ESG performance using the most material and best reported metrics and third-party ESG scores.

 Who are the data users?